bonimy/MushROMs/CONTRIBUTING.md

 # Contributing

 ## Welcome!
 Hello.
 My name is Nelson and MushROMs has been a passion project of mine for many years.
 I currently work three jobs that I love and am working on going to graduate school for astrophysics.
-I therefore have very little time to commit to my little hobbie and am thus very greatful that you are interested in contributing to MushROMs.
+I therefore have very little time to commit to my little hobbies and am thus very greatful that you are interested in contributing to MushROMs.
 It really motivates me to know other people share my interests.
 Before getting started, however, I would really like you to read over this document to see how I like contributions to be submitted.
 It is my belief that these guidelines will help all of us best understand each other and collaborate together

 ## Table of Contents
 * [How to file a bug report](#how-to-file-a-bug-report)